ixaxaar/char-dnc/README.md

 --nr_cells         Number of cells of the DNC          32 --read_heads       Number of read heads                4 --cell_size        Size of each DNC cell               32 --reset_experience Should we reset DNC values per minibatch?
-False
+0
 ```

 ## Generation